60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip

 In 20 Questions, one person thinks of anything they like- a person, place, or object, and the rest of the car has only 20 questions to figure out what it is with yes or no questions.

 12. Would You Rather

 Would you Rather is a fun game of “this or that”- and everyone in the family can play!
 Print out a list of questions before you leave, or take turns making up your own!

 Examples include: Would You Rather be a Dragon or a Unicorn?
 Would You Rather eat Bugs or Worms?

-Check out our post The Ultimate Family Travel Bucket List: 100+ Adventures Around the World for a free Download of Would You Rather- World Edition!
+Check out our post on bucket list family travel for a free Download of Would You Rather- World Edition!

 This is a game of questions to get to know each other better, where the answers are more nuanced and introspective.
 Table Topics make decks of cards with great questions or make up your own before you leave.
 Examples include: If you could have dinner with one famous person, who would it be and why?
 If you had a million dollars what is the first thing you would buy?